Designing Greater Mobility

 - Thompson Lane

 Based on feedback from residents, and in order to improve mobility, a number of turnarounds or Texas U-turns will be added to facilitate connectivity and the movement of local traffic.
 The Texas U-turns will be located at Loyola Lane, Martin Luther King Boulevard, near Harold Court, and at Montopolis Drive.
-These non-signalized Texas U-turns will, in most cases, allow drivers to reach the other side of the new expressway at least as fast as they do today.
+These non-signalized Texas U-turns will, in most cases, allow drivers to reach the other side of the new expressway at least as fast as they do today, and im many cases, even faster.

 By removing the five existing signalized cross streets and incorporating non-signalized U-turns, travel times will be comparable, and in some cases faster, in the future condition despite added travel distance, all due to greater overall mobility throughout the entire corridor.